vectordotdev/vector/website/docs/reference/sinks/loki.md

 ### tenant_id

 The tenant id that will be sent with every request, by default this is not required since a proxy should set this header.
-When running loki locally a tenant id is not required either.
+When running Loki locally a tenant id is not required either.

 You can read more about tenant id's [here][urls.loki_multi_tenancy]